mgutz/kohana-wp/README.md

                     all/                    #=> selectable apps for this tier app_name_1/
                             application/
-                            classes/
+                                classes/        #=> controllers, models
                                 ...
+                            modules/        #=> app modules (all are loaded, suffix with .off to disable) auth.off/
+                                mustache.off/
+                                db/
-                            modules/        #=> app module dependencies, if any public/         #=> static assets
+                            public/         #=> static assets
-                            system/         #=> Kohana MVC framework (optional but recommended) ...
+                            system/         #=> Kohana MVC framework (optional but recommended) views/          #=> templates and code-behind classes
+                        ...
                         app_name_2/
                     default/                #=> default apps for this tier plugins/
                 kohana-wp/                  #=> the plugin
-                    application/            #=> classes to integrate with WordPress modules/                #=> custom base controllers, helpers and dependent libraries for use by apps system/                 #=> default Kohana MVC framework
+                    application/            #=> classes to integrate with WordPress modules/                #=> custom controller, views and helpers to faciliate creating applications system/                 #=> default Kohana MVC framework

 ## Constants